 When Chris Woods, an avid cyclist, was diagnosed with Parkinson’s Disease at the age of 41, the mission of the Woods family, with his 73 year old mom, Edna, leading the charge, was to find a cycling event that raised money specifically for Parkinson’s research.
 For years Chris had been riding in the 150 mile Diabetes ride and the 150 mile MS ride but had never heard of one for PD.
 After much research, it became clear that there was nothing in the country, let alone the New England area, so the family decided to organize their own!

-The Ride has grown at an incredible rate over the past thirteen years and though 2019 drew over 1300 cyclists, from 27 states and 3 provinces of Canada to The Ballpark in Old Orchard Beach, 2020 brought a host of new challenges.
+The Ride has grown at an incredible rate over the past fifteen years and though 2019 drew over 1300 cyclists, from 27 states and 3 provinces of Canada to The Ballpark in Old Orchard Beach, 2020 brought a host of new challenges.
 Because of the Covid-19 pandemic, we were unable to ride together in OOB but that didn’t stop our ride family!
 Our 2020 Ride: Cycling In Sync brought out over 1000 cyclists in 50 states and 7 countries, who rode together…yet apart.

 Watch a special shout out from Akbar Gbaja-Biamila, of NFL & American Ninja Warrior fame.

-We are humbled and thrilled to share that the 2020 New England Parkinson’s Ride “Cycling In Sync” raised an astounding $1,151,996!
-That brings our cumulative donations for The Michael J. Fox Foundation to just under $7 million since the inception of the Ride.
+We are humbled and thrilled to share that the 2021 New England Parkinson’s Ride raised an astounding $1,635,478!
+That brings our cumulative donations for The Michael J. Fox Foundation to over $8.5 million since the inception of the Ride.